DevnagriAI/devnagri-cli/README.md

 # devnagri-cli

-This is the cross platform API client for Devnagri, written in Go-lang.

-This has been developed to facilitate the integration of Devnagri localization platform with a Developer's workflow.
+`devnagri-cli` is the cross platform API client for Devnagri, written in Go-lang which has been developed to facilitate the integration of Devnagri localization platform with a Developer's workflow.